 It happened in a different way the second time.
 Ned paints an orange naked lady by mistake ("It's just squiggles!"), and is so successful that he almost pays off the school's debt.
-He tries to invoke this again, but it doesn't work and he gets slapped again.
+He tries to invoke this again, but it doesn't work (it comes off as a firetruck) and he gets slapped again.

 A Dog Ate My Homework: In Guide to: Excuses, Ned comments that saying a dog ate your homework is a bad excuse... right before a dog actually eats his homework.
 The rest of the episode has him trying to find the dog and convince his teacher Mr. Sweeney that he wasn't lying.

 Ned: In a middle school full of bullies, insane teachers and gross school lunches...